 Many new rowers and coxswains start in Learn to Row Summer Camps.
 Athletes in these camps are introduced to the sport of rowing and teamwork.
 One of the camps offers the opportunity to race at a regatta in Seattle.

-The fall season starts in late-August and runs for around 2.5 months with practices 5 days/week.
+The fall season starts in late-August and runs for 10 weeks with practices 5 days/week.
 Practices are on water with 3-4 weekend competitions throughout the season.
 Competitions are “head races” where crews set off one after another and are timed over the 5k course.

 The winter season starts in mid-November and runs through the end of January.
 It is primarily land-based at a local gym – working on conditioning, functional movement, and flexibility, as well as rowing on indoor rowing machines (aka: ergs).

-The spring season starts in early-February and runs through mid-May with practices 5 days/week.
+The spring season starts in April and runs through mid-May with practices 5 days/week.
 Practices are on water with 7-8 weekend competitions throughout the season.
 Some competitions are day-trips, with the potential for 2-day racing in Eugene, OR and 3-day USRowing Northwest Youth Championships (aka: “Regionals”).
 Competitions are “sprint races” where crews start side-by-side over a 2k course.